lsegal/yard/docs/GettingStarted.md

 ## Which Markup Format?

+YARD does not impose a specific markup format.
+YARD ships with a builtin renderer that supports both RDoc and Markdown out of the box—no external gem required.
+You can use either format (or switch between them) without installing anything extra.
+YARD also supports textile, asciidoc, and other formats via optional gems.

-YARD does not impose a specific markup.
-The above example uses standard RDoc markup formatting, but YARD also supports textile and markdown via the command-line switch or `.yardopts` file (see below).
-This means that you are free to use whatever formatting you like.
-This guide is actually written using markdown.
-YARD, however, does add a few important syntaxes that are processed no matter which markup formatting you use, such as tag support and inter-document linking.
+To select a markup format, use the command-line switch `-m FORMAT` or add `--markup FORMAT` to your `.yardopts` file.
+This guide is written in Markdown.
+YARD adds a few important syntaxes that are processed regardless of which markup format you choose, such as tag support and inter-document linking.
 These syntaxes are discussed below.

 ## Adding Tags to Documentation